David Brake's Curriculum Vitae

 For exercise I practice yoga and cycle.

-Have sung with the London Philharmonic Choir and the London Symphony Chorus, now singing with the Crouch End Festival Chorus
+Have sung with the London Philharmonic Choir, the London Symphony Chorus and the Crouch End Festival Chorus

 Citizenships: British, American, Canadian